 - Eucalyptus Globulus and Eucalyptus Radiata

 As with any other EOs, you’re supposed to dilute this blend with a carrier oil before topical use.
-It’s also recommended you avoid sunlight or UV rays for up to 12 hours after applying this blend topically.
+It’s also recommended you avoid sunlight or UV rays for up to 12 hours after applying this blend to your skin.

 Are essential oils safe for kids with coughs?

-For newborns, no. EOs oils are not recommended for babies, even by diffusing them.
-Their immune systems are just too sensitive for these highly-concentrated plant chemicals.
+For newborns, no. EOs are not recommended for babies.
+Don’t think that if you add just a few drops to a diffuser is perfectly safe.
+The reason why is the immune systems of newborns are too sensitive for these highly-concentrated plant chemicals.

 There simply aren’t enough studies to conclude EOs for kids are safe.
 We know they’ve been used for thousands of years.
 But before you go rubbing eucalyptus oil on your child’s chest, make sure you seek the advice of an expert such as an aromatherapist or naturopath.

-At the very least, reduce the amount of drops you would normally use and test a very small amount on your child first.
+At the very least, reduce the amount of drops you would normally use.
+Test a very small amount on your child first.
 This is especially true for chest rubs.
 Eucalyptus actually has a chemical (1.8 cineole) that can be hazardous for children.

 However, for children as young as three, an essential oil educator, Robert Tisserand, says that eucalyptus globula and radiata can be safely diffused (1-2 drops) and applied topically at a concentration of 0.5% (2 drops in 4 teaspoons carrier oil).

 What do you think are the best essential oils for cough and cold?
 How do you use them?
 Leave a comment….